Lords of Power

 The first difference is in the hands, which have five fingers rather than four, and reuse He-Man’s hands rather than Skeletor’s (I assume because He-Man’s left hand has flat, splayed fingers, so at least the pose of the original prototype can be replicated).

-The armor is also a bit different – the detail over the shoulders seems like a nod to the vintage figure design rather than the concept design.
+The armor is also a bit different – the sections that lay over over the shoulders seem like a nod to the vintage figure design rather than the concept design.
 The trunks are the smooth style reused from the Masters of the WWE line.
 The original had scales all around – this version for some reason has what looks like bubbles printed front and back.
 Printed scales would have been more appropriate.
 The original prototype also seems to have had darker coloring throughout the armor.

 The difference that stands out the most is the coloring – it’s a dark blue-green, which may be a nod to Mark Taylor’s original B-sheet art.
 The original prototype had a much lighter blue-green color.
 Still, he’s a quite striking and beautiful figure (I nitpick my favorite figures the most):